moderntribe/square-one/ansible/README.md

 After installing ansible you should run `ansible-galaxy install -r requirements.yml -c` from this directory

 ## Security of Keys and Configuration
 Some variables and files used by Ansible contain sensitive data, so we're using a tool called [Ansible Vault](http://docs.ansible.com/ansible/playbooks_vault.html) to encrypt the data in place.
 To work with this data, you'll need to have the vault key.
-You can find it here: https://central.tri.be/projects/systems/wiki/Hosting_Info.
+You can find the vault key in your project's 1Password vault.
 When you have it, run the following command from this directory: `echo "[the key]" >> .vaultpass`.

 Once you do that, you'll need to decrypt the necessary resources manually: